Virginia Literacy Act Implementation - Community Corner

 Learning Walks | Administrators, Reading Specialists, and Instructional Specialists | Quarterly |

-*Describe your plan to involve parents and caregivers in the development and implementation of the Student Reading Plans based on diagnostic screener results.*
+*Describe your plan to involve parents and caregivers in developing and implementing the Student Reading Plans based on diagnostic screener results.*

-Teachers will engage with families quarterly specifically regarding their child’s literacy development.
+Teachers will engage with families quarterly regarding their child’s literacy development.

 Timeline | Parent/Family Engagement Plan |